mrdude/composite/README.md

 to replace SQLite's memory allocation layer and mutexes.

-My implementations for the VFS and memory allocation layers are in (micro_booter/os_composite.h) and (micro_booter/composite_sqlite.c).
-I wrote stub code for a replacement mutex implementation, but I never wrote the actual implmentation;
+My implementations for the VFS and memory allocation layers are in ((micro_booter/os_composite.h)[https://github.com/mrdude/composite/blob/sqlite/src/components/implementation/tests/micro_booter/os_composite.h] and ((micro_booter/composite_sqlite.c)[https://github.com/mrdude/composite/blob/sqlite/src/components/implementation/tests/micro_booter/composite_sqlite.c].
-I decided to assume that SQLite would be used in single-threaded mode.
+I wrote stub code for a replacement mutex implementation, but I never wrote the actual implementation; I decided to assume that SQLite would be used in single-threaded mode.

 In general, my implementations try to avoid depending on the C standard library.
 If you compile without `-DSQLITE_COS_PROFILE_VFS`, `-DSQLITE_COS_PROFILE_MUTEX`, or `-DSQLITE_COS_PROFILE_MEMORY`,